-113 of the county jail, the parolee develops a serious health condition, if the presence of the parolee creates a security 114 115 risk to the county jail, or if the county jail reaches near, 116 at, or over capacity, the sheriff may release the parolee upon notification to the parole officer.
-A sheriff and employees in 117 118 the county jail shall be immune from liability for exercising 119 discretion pursuant to Section 36-1-12 in refusing to admit a 120 parolee into the jail or releasing a parolee from jail 121 pursuant to this subdivision.
+113 of the county jail, the parolee develops a serious health condition, if the presence of the parolee creates a security 114 115 risk to the county jail, or if the county jail reaches near, 116 at, or over capacity, the sheriff may release the parolee upon 117 notification to the parole officer.
+A sheriff and employees in the county jail shall be immune from liability for exercising 118 discretion pursuant to Section 36-1-12 in refusing to admit a 119 120 parolee into the jail or releasing a parolee from jail pursuant to this subdivision.
+121

-- (c) The position of Parole Revocation Hearing Officer is created and established, subject to the state Merit System. - (d) The board may appoint or employ hearing officers 125 who shall conduct a parole court.
-The hearing officers shall 126 determine the sufficiency of evidence to support parole 127 violation charges and recommend to the board revocation of parole pursuant to subsection (b) or reinstatement of parole.
-128 - 129 (e) In lieu of subsections (a) and (b), when a parolee 130 violates his or her parole terms and conditions, his or her 131 parole officer, after an administrative review and approval by 132 the parole officer's supervisor, may impose any of the 133 following sanctions: - 134 (1) Mandatory behavior treatment. - 135 (2) Mandatory substance abuse treatment. - 136 (3) GPS monitoring.
+122 (c) The position of Parole Revocation Hearing Officer123 is created and established, subject to the state Merit System.

+(d) The board may appoint or employ hearing officers who shall conduct a parole court.
+The hearing officers shall determine the sufficiency of evidence to support parole violation charges and recommend to the board revocation of parole pursuant to subsection (b) or reinstatement of parole.

+(e) In lieu of subsections (a) and (b), when a parolee violates his or her parole terms and conditions, his or her parole officer, after an administrative review and approval by the parole officer's supervisor, may impose any of the following sanctions:

+134 (1) Mandatory behavior treatment.

+135 (2) Mandatory substance abuse treatment.

+136 (3) GPS monitoring.

-- 137 (4) Any other treatment as determined by the board or 138 supervising officer. - (5) a.
-A short period of confinement in the county jail 139 140 of the county in which the violation occurred.
-Periods of
+137 (4) Any other treatment as determined by the board or138 supervising officer.

+139 (5)a.
+A short period of confinement in the county jail140 of the county in which the violation occurred.
+Periods of b.
+Confinement pursuant to this subdivision does not limit the board's ability to directly impose sanctions, periods of confinement, or revoke parole.

-- 141 confinement under this subdivision may not exceed six days per 142 month during any three separate months during the period of 143 parole.
+141 confinement under this subdivision may not exceed six days per 142 month during any three separate months during the period of 143 parole.
 The six days per month confinement periods may only be 144 imposed as two-day or three-day consecutive periods at any 145 single time.
 The total periods of confinement may not exceed 146 nine total days.

-147 b.
-Confinement pursuant to this subdivision does not limit the board's ability to directly impose sanctions, 148 149 periods of confinement, or revoke parole. (f) (1) Prior to imposing a sanction pursuant to 150 151 - (f)(1) Prior to imposing a sanction pursuant to subsection (e), the parolee must first be presented with a violation report setting forth the alleged parole violations and supporting evidence.
+(f) (1) Prior to imposing a sanction pursuant to subsection (e), the parolee must first be presented with a violation report setting forth the alleged parole violations and supporting evidence.
 The parolee shall be advised that he or she has all of the following rights:

-- 155 a.
-The right to have a parole court, in person or by electronic means, on the alleged violation or violations.
-If a 156 157 parole court is requested, no parolee shall be held beyond 20 158 business days of the request unless the parole court 159 determines exigent circumstances exist that preclude holding 160 the hearing within 20 business days, no parolee shall be held 161 beyond 40 business days of the request.
-Only requesting 162 parolees posing a threat to public safety or a flight risk 163 shall be arrested while awaiting parole court. - b.
-The right to present relevant witnesses anddocumentary evidence. - 166 c.
-The right to retain and have counsel at the hearing 167 if he or she so desires. - d.
+155 a.
+The right to have a parole court, in person or by 156 electronic means, on the alleged violation or violations.
+If a 157 parole court is requested, no parolee shall be held beyond 20 158 business days of the request unless the parole court 159 determines exigent circumstances exist that preclude holding 160 the hearing within 20 business days, no parolee shall be held 161 beyond 40 business days of the request.
+Only requesting 162 parolees posing a threat to public safety or a flight risk 163 shall be arrested while awaiting parole court.

+b.
+The right to present relevant witnesses anddocumentary evidence.

+166 c.
+The right to retain and have counsel at the hearing167 if he or she so desires.

+d.
 The right to confront and cross examine any adverse